-So were the other scientists.
-Even Larry was holed up at home with a fever.
+So were the other scientists who worked at the lab.
+Even Larry was stuck at home with a fever.

 “It’s been so peaceful and quiet around here,” Mom said, “plenty of time to figure out a cure for the toxic fume.
 I poured the cure into the air vents.
-My fellow scientists will return to work tomorrow and be back to their old selves soon.
+My fellow scientists will return to the lab and be back to their old selves in no time.
 Psychopath Strawberry will be like a bad dream that never happened.”

-“I’m so happy to hear it,” I said from bed.
+“I’m glad to hear it,” I said in bed.
 “Are you and the other scientists going to keep trying to cure cancer?”